upstate-csci-200-master/program-1/README.md

 Problem: Money can be represented in various formats.
 For example, $52.35, fifty two dollars and thirty five cents or even 5 tens, 2 ones, 1 quarter and 10 cents.
 All of these formats represent the same amount, 52.35.
 Fast food restaurants have an ongoing challenge of training young employees how to handle dealing with money in its various formats - making change, knowing how much to charge for something, understanding the relationship between a number, like 52.35, and the various ways of representing that amount using the US monetary system.
 They need your help training the next generation of workers until these somewhat simplistic jobs are turned over to robots.

+The currency in each store consists of only hundreds, tens, ones, quarters, dimes, nickels and pennies.

 1. when you see the word "currency" take in the currency format, output in dollar format
 2. when you see the word "float" take in the float format, output in currency format
 3. when you see the word "check" take in the float format, output in check format